0xtopus/CS61C-repo/AceMyFile/cs61c_note.md

 ```c
 p = q; // both p and q are now null pointers
 ```

+**Dereference**: The dereference operator is also known as an indirection operator, which is represented by (*).
+When indirection operator (*) is used with the pointer variable, then it is known as **dereferencing a pointer.** When we dereference a pointer, then the value of the variable pointed by this pointer will be returned.

 However, you should never try to **dereference or access** the value pointed by a null pointer, as it will cause undefined behavior and may crash your program.
 For example: